ssoadm fails in AM (All versions) with FATAL ERROR: Cannot obtain Application SSO token

 - Accessing the configuration store and/or AM instance using a SSL/TLS secured connection but failing to include details of the truststore in the necessary scripts.

 - Having a site configuration but failing to include site-to-server-mapping in the ssoadm or ssoadm.bat script.

 - Having issues with ssoadm connecting to your AM server, as indicated by the following error in the ssoadm CoreSystem debug file: ERROR: Naming service connection failed for https://am.example.com:8443/am/namingservice com.iplanet.services.comm.client.SendRequestException: Connection refused

 - Having an invalid domain specified for the cookie; this causes issues on Tomcat 8.5 and later since Tomcat now enforces stricter checking for valid cookie domain values per RFC 1034 and RFC 6265.

-- Pre-AM 7: Having different dsameuser passwords in your global and local configurations, which means the first ssoadm attempt will succeed, whereas subsequent attempts will fail.
+- AM 6.x: Having different dsameuser passwords in your global and local configurations, which means the first ssoadm attempt will succeed, whereas subsequent attempts will fail.

 The solution depends on the cause; you should check and rectify the following if they apply to your setup:

 AM 7 and later